dartmouth-cs98/dartmouth-cs98.github.io/slides/00_welcome/index_slides.md

   * Impact: bigger than here
   * Format: game, web, mobile, iot, wearable, etc

+* There are [lots of fascinating apis](https://www.programmableweb.com/) out there: from beer reviews to machine learning, and vision apis, to fictional datasets.
+Could you integrate some of these to enhance your idea?

 ???
 * some of you have ideas, don't worry but take a step back and do some more ideating
 * Think outside of what is useful to Dartmouth students